 - If the pet is microchipped contact the microchip company and let them know that your pet is lost.
+Make sure all personal information (address, phone numbers, etc.) are up-to-date at the same time.
 They will alert veterinarian offices as well as Animal Control agencies near your home.

 If you have lost your pet, and you know its Identification number, you can use the search bar below to search our database for it.
 Please put an A in front of the numbers when entering them (ex.
 A1234567)